76ers fire coach Doc Rivers after 3 seasons and 3 second-round exits from playoffs

 Rivers fell to 6-10 in Game 7s.
 The 10 defeats are five more than any other NBA coach.

 Rivers and the 76ers also lost a decisive Game 7 at home in the second round to Atlanta in 2021 as a No. 1 seed.
-Embiid endorsed Rivers' return following Sunday's loss but James Harden was noncommittal about wanting Rivers back.
+Embiid endorsed Rivers' return following Sunday's loss but James Harden was noncommittal about wanting their coach back.

 Rivers had two years left on his contract and was 154-82 in three years with the Sixers.
 He won the 2008 NBA title as coach of the Boston Celtics.